BlockchainCommons/GordianSeedTool-iOS/README.md

 * QR Code Display: To increase compatibility with certain QR code readers, QR codes are now displayed as black modules (pixels) on a white background, even in dark mode.
 * Other bug fixes and minor enhancements.

+### 1.3.3 (52)

+* All Object Identity Blocks for Seeds now display the seed's master HD key fingerprint.
+It is 8 hex digits surrounded by square brackets: [1234abcd].

 ### 1.3.3 (51)

 * Fixed #139, #140: Could not long-press to export QR code of derived address.